Bani-G/Bani_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/opUCqyP4YVc?si=gO0VVhvIhBX_aKKY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my second milestone, I finished the robot.
 For this, I uploaded the code to the arduino and calibrated the legs of the robot.
 Calibrating the robot was very time consuming as it took a lot of time to precicesly line up the legs where I needed them to be.
-However, I eventually managed to finish and get the data saved to the arduino.
+To calibrate the hexapod, I used the Processing applications.
+After some time, I eventually managed to finish and get the data saved to the arduino.

 # First Milestone